OWASP/SecureTea-Project/doc/en-US/user_guide.md

  -  Click "Security Credentials" and note down your "Access Key ID(aws_access_key)" and "Secret Access Key(aws_secret_kay)".
  Warning: Do not share this keys for security reasons.
  -  Put those keys and email into 'SecureTea.conf' file.

+ ##### Getting Gmail tokens
+  - Sign up for a Gmail account https://mail.google.com (for new users)
+  - Go to "Accounts" and proceed to "Security" dashboard
+  - Turn on "Less secure app access" to allow SecureTea be able to send emails
+  - Proceed to https://accounts.google.com/DisplayUnlockCaptcha and click on Continue, and then allow
+  - Put your sender email ID, password and destination email ID in the `securetea.conf` file.

 ## Usage
 The following argument options are currently available: